GLOBALIZATION VIEWED AS A GREAT OPPORTUNITY

 His leadership role on the issue came naturally because over the course of his more than six years as dean of Darden, Bruner has shaken the institution out of a malaise that had threatened its stature as one of the world’s finest business schools.
 After several years of decline in applications to its flagship MBA program, Bruner has dramatically rebuilt the base of Darden’s applicants so that there are now eight applicants for each available seat.
 He restored the hiring of top faculty, having brought aboard more than one in four of the school’s 70-member faculty.
 And in the worst economic environment in memory, he has raised $100 million toward a $150 million fundraising goal.
 Not surprisingly, Darden has inched higher in business school rankings, even achieving the highly coveted rank of first place in BusinessWeek’s most recent poll measuring student satisfaction.

-With his oval tortoise shell glasses, dark conservative suits and formal manner, Bob Bruner could easily be mistaken for a 1950s’ Organization Man.
+With his oval tortoise-shell glasses, dark conservative suits and formal manner, Bob Bruner could easily be mistaken for a 1950s’ Organization Man.
 Plop a fedora on his head and you could imagine him waiting on a suburban platform for a commuter train into Chicago or New York.
 Bruner’s unadventurous appearance, however, belies his nonconforming character and style of leadership, evident in his thoughtful musings about the value of higher education and the MBA in particular..

 A PROLIFIC AND ASTUTE BLOGGER ON HIGHER EDUCATION